 The Lamborghini of classical music

 Although the festival has always had string quartets at the center of the program, the quartet form is increasingly heard.
-It challenges audiences, performers and composers in a completely different way than a lot of other music.
+It challenges the audience, performers and composers in a completely different way than much other music.

 – The string quartet represents the best way to produce music in collaboration.
 In a good quartet, all the musicians are at the soloist level, at the same time as they can never appear as soloists.
 They produce the muscles of an orchestra while having the ease of a soloist.
 A bit like a lively Lamborghini, Kirkesæther smiles.

 This is perhaps also the reason why quartet music is often the greatest written by our leading composers.